FlorianCassayre/AdventOfCode-2021/README.md

 </div>

 The third and last row indicate the time and rank I obtained for that part.
+Empty cells mean no participation.

 In order to make the challenge more interesting, I set myself the following rules: